rks101/eglinux/README.md

 Q. How to copy a block of text and paste it elsewhere?
 Refer to the block copy in the vi editor.

 Q. How to remove ^M (a single control character) in a file at the end of each line?
 When files are transmitted across operating systems, this may happen.
+A. In command mode inside the vi/vim editor, :%s/^M//g          <== To type ^M there, ctrl+v followed by ctrl+m or any other such character.
+This is cool.

 [vim adventures game](https://vim-adventures.com/)